Skip to content Skip to sidebar Skip to footer

 In Asia and Europe, it is also considered appropriate to tip roulette and other casino dealer to show your appreciation of good service.

-Gambling on the Internet is becoming more and more popular every day, and all reputable Web based casino operators now offer live dealer games to their customers.
+Gambling on the Internet is becoming more and more popular every day, and all reputable Web-based casino operators now offer live dealer games to their customers.

 Tipping is generally not an option provided in this form of gambling, so you can stretch your bankroll that little bit extra.
 Some casino operators do offer a tip jar for their dealers, however there is absolutely no obligation to tip.

 Live dealer casinos allow players to enjoy authentic gaming without the hassle of travelling to a brick and mortar casino and dealing with annoying and possible drunken patrons.
-Online gaming operators also provide lower house edges and more gaming and wagering options than their land based casino counterparts.
+Online casino operators also provide lower house edges and more gaming and wagering options than their land based casino counterparts.